 • Do not use vanilla-flavored plant milk.

 • You may also thicken this soup by adding 1/4 cup of oil and 1/4 cup of flour to the bottom of a second soup pot.
-Heat the flour and oil for a minute then slowly ladle in the hot broth stirring with a whisk between each scoop of liquid until all of the soup is added and it begins to bubble.
+Heat the flour and oil for a minute, then slowly ladle in the hot broth, whisking between each scoop until all the soup is added and the soup begins to bubble.

-• If using the method with oil and flour, still add the extra cup of water, just don’t add the cornstarch.
+• If using the oil-and-flour method, still add the extra cup of water; just don’t add the cornstarch.

 Serving: 1cup, Calories: 126kcal, Carbohydrates: 12g, Protein: 6g, Fat: 5g, Sodium: 476mg, Potassium: 415mg, Fiber: 1g, Sugar: 5g, Vitamin A: 685IU, Vitamin C: 12.7mg, Calcium: 231mg, Iron: 1.1mg